Pulkit1r/RaceMind/README.md

 ### "Is this real-time?"
 > Yes.
 The simulation runs at 1.8s per lap tick.
 The strategy engine sweeps 20-30 scenarios per tick.
 The UI updates lap times, tire wear, position, and AI recommendations in real-time.

+### "Why not use Python?"
+> By implementing all AI and physics in TypeScript, the system runs entirely in the browser with **zero latency**, **zero server costs**, and **instant deployment**.
+The mathematical algorithms (regression, grid search, optimization) work identically in TypeScript — they're math, not Python-specific libraries.

 ### "What makes this different from a game?"
 > Games optimize for fun.
 We optimize for accuracy.
 Our tire degradation model uses quadratic cliff functions matching real F1 wear curves.
-Our strategy engine solves the same optimization problem that real pit wall engineers solve: "When should I pit to minimize total race time?"
+Our strategy engine solves the same optimization problem that real pit wall engineers solve.
+Our memory system implements the same experience-based refinement that teams use across a race weekend.

 ---